A Book of Memories: Reception

 Under the headline "The Soul of Proust Under Socialism", Eva Hoffman reviewed the book for The New York Times.
-She wrote that "in A Book of Memories, Peter Nadas ... has accomplished a remarkably interesting feat: he has transposed the novel of consciousness to the Socialist universe, and closed the gap between prewar modernism (inflected here by post-modern psychoanalysis) and Eastern Europe."
+She wrote that "in A Book of Memories, Peter Nadas... has accomplished a remarkably interesting feat: he has transposed the novel of consciousness to the Socialist universe, and closed the gap between prewar modernism (inflected here by post-modern psychoanalysis) and Eastern Europe."
 Hoffman wrote that the novel has a style of details in "magnified, hot close-up", and that "Longueurs can have their plaisirs, as we know from Proust; but some passages in A Book of Memories are drawn out to the point of tedium or silliness, and the novel within the novel is marred by occasional affectation.
 Still, these are minor flaws in a work that offers a lot of incidental as well as major pleasures: quirky chapter titles, in the manner of Robert Musil ("A Telegram Arrives" and "Slowly the Pain Returned"); an astonishing scene in which two boys help a sow deliver her litter; a rare honesty about the conflicts of homosexual romance; and the colloquial freshness of the language."

-The American literary theorist Susan Sontag called A Book of Memories "the greatest novel written in our time, and one of the great books of the century."
+American literary critic Susan Sontag called A Book of Memories "the greatest novel written in our time, and one of the great books of the century."